-The Management Guide's sections are outlined in the Table of Contents and serve as a comprehensive reference guide for CTE administrators on a variety of topics including:
+The Perkins Management Guide's sections are outlined in the Table of Contents and serve as a comprehensive reference guide for CTE administrators on a variety of topics including:

 - Nebraska's CTE Framework

 - Program Administration

 - Program Implementation

-- · Data Reporting and Accountability
+- Data Reporting and Accountability

 - Grant Management

 - Monitoring/Auditing

 This guidance will be updated as needed.
-Changes will be indicated and described in the Change Summary at the end of the Guide.
+Changes will be indicated and described in the Change Summary at the end of the Guide in Appendix E.